 Diving under water activates the parasympathetic system, or the rest-and-digest nervous system response, putting both body and mind into a calmer and more relaxed state.

 Have you noticed that cold-water immersion has become increasingly popular in recent years?
 This rise in popularity can largely be attributed to extreme athlete Wim Hof, although many cultures have practiced cold-water immersion for hundreds of years.
-While currently there isn’t a significant body of research to support cold-water immersion, people have experienced benefits such as feeling uplifted and invigorated in their physical, mental and emotional states.
-If the water is cold enough, it is believed to reduce muscular pain and inflammation, which can be helpful after vigorous exercise.

 When you play in flowing water, under a waterfall or in the ocean, you reap the benefits of ‘vitamins of the air’, otherwise known as negative ions.